Black hole information recovery from gravitational waves: Motivation introduction to black hole information

 where $(i,j)$ and $(k,l)$ run over the Hilbert space of the black hole and the associated gravitational waves, in the columns and rows respectively, and whose states include all possible histories of the black hole given its initial conserved charges of mass, angular momentum, and possible gauge charges.
+Note this makes the simplest possible assumptions about $\rho_\textrm{BH$\otimes$GW}$.
+A more accurate estimate would require study of the thermalization and information loss of open quantum systems.

 Further, although the information recovered by the gravitational wave spectrum will be recoverable up to small quantum fluctuations of the metric, the information in these fluctuations can also be retrieved in principle by measuring them.
 Assuming Hawking radiation arises from the decay of microscopic gravitational degrees of freedom at the horizon, one expects it contains information that is approximately spread out through the horizon and proportional to the size of the fluctuations which is given by the temperature.
-These fluctuations represent the late time tail of the black hole history.
+These fluctuations represent the late time tail of the black hole history \cite{Ford:1997zb,Barrabes:2000fr,Parentani:2000ts,Brustein:2013qma,Dvali:2012rt,Gruending:2014rja,Calmet:2021stu,Casadio:2014vja,Corda:2021rly,Maldacena:2001kr,Horowitz:1999jd}.
 We may therefore think of information retrieval in two parts: the first is reading large fluctuations in the form of gravitational waves from which information is easily retrievable, and the second is reading the late time tail fluctuations occurring after the scrambling time which encode the black hole history.
 Again note this tail of quantum and classical fluctuations appears as a consequence of the quantum features attributed to the horizon, since classical metric equations predict exponentially small signal with time in line with the no hair theorem.
 Further, the slow escape of the information from the horizon during the late time tail is in sharp contrast with early phase gravitational waves, where the infalling particle is still mostly unentangled and coherently scatters with the microscopic degrees of freedom of the black hole, allowing for easy information recovery away from the horizon.

 We may also venture to estimate the share of the total information contained in the gravitational wave signal, setting aside for now the difficulty of recovering the information.
 Assuming the Von Neumann entropy of a small subsystem grows linearly with the energy (which is an extensive quantity), we may estimate the information content of gravitational waves as their share of the total energy of the BH and GW system.
 This corresponds to taking the entanglement entropy of the black hole after formation but without the gravitational waves.
 It can be expressed as the average share of energy $m_0$ emitted as GWs, which we call $E_\textrm{GW}$, during infall: